kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 title: Putting the Pieces Together + Some Journalism
 ---

-We'll try to form something closer a coherent whole out of what we've done so far.
-And then practice interviewing spreadsheets.
+We'll try to form something closer to a coherent whole out of what we've learned so far.
+And then we'll practice interviewing spreadsheets.

 ## Housekeeping
 - Sign up for a critique date, in twos or threes, on the [critique schedule wiki](https://github.com/kpq/nyu-data-journalism-2014/wiki/Critique-Schedule)